yohaneslumentut/db2_odbc_adapter/README.md

-# ODBCAdapter
+# DB2 ODBCAdapter

 An ActiveRecord DB2 ODBC adapter.
-It is a fork of [ActiveRecord odbc_adapter](https://github.com/localytics/odbc_adapter) with a minor heck so that it can work only with DB2 Connection at Rails 6+.
+It is a fork of [ActiveRecord odbc_adapter](https://github.com/localytics/odbc_adapter) with a minor hack so that it can work only with DB2 Connection on Rails 6+.

 ## Installation